 Token authentication is useful when your application only accesses a single MoneyBird administration.
 Token authentication is not recommended when you want to access multiple administrations, especially not when you access administrations belonging to users of your application.
+Please use OAuth authentication instead.

+'''

-Please use OAuth authentication instead in these scenarios. from moneybird import TokenAuthentication auth = TokenAuthentication('my_moneybird_token')
+from moneybird import TokenAuthentication

+auth = TokenAuthentication('my_moneybird_token')

+'''